Nothing for the Group is a weekly newsletter about the American theatre, written by DC-based dramaturg and writer Lauren Halvorsen.

 In October 2021, I started offering occasional premium content for paid subscribers, including in-depth season planning analysis and forthcoming essays exploring intersections between theatre and pop culture.

-The in-person and digital theatre listings are curated and not meant to be comprehensive, but I am always eager to hear about events around the country, especially projects by marginalized artists, innovative digital theatre, and work developed outside of the traditional LORT new play machinery.
-You can email me press releases and information here.
+The listings are curated and not meant to be comprehensive, but I am always eager to hear about events around the country, especially projects by marginalized artists, innovative digital theatre, and work developed outside of the traditional LORT new play machinery.
+You can email press releases and information to nothingforthegroup [at] substack.com.

-This newsletter doesn’t cover training programs, community theatre, or college productions, but supports your weird experimental university theater projects in its heart.
+This newsletter doesn’t cover training programs, crowdfunding campaigns, high school or college productions, community theatre, or children’s theatre, but supports your weird experimental university theater projects in its heart.

 It’s become a bit of a running joke, but a friendly reminder: I’m not a journalist.
-I’m not trained or qualified to investigate workplace abuses or sexual harassment, but I can try to connect you with reporters and resources in your area.
+I’m not trained or qualified to investigate workplace abuses or sexual harassment.
+(I can also try to connect you with reporters and resources in your area.)

 Bills, Bills, Bills